Skip to main content

 When you first add a connection and the update procedure runs, all form data from the site will be copied to the SQL tables.

-Audit and Voting tables will only be updated if they are included in the connection settings
+The Audit table will only be updated if it is included in the connection settings

 Subsequent connection

-The OData update then runs every hour, and the SQL tables are updated to reflect any changes that have been made to the form data (forms, flows, steps, questions, repeating table questions, auditing, voting).
+The update then runs every hour, and the SQL tables are updated to reflect any changes that have been made to the form data (forms, flows, steps, questions, repeating table questions, auditing).

 Removing the connection